-It is essential to have a skilled lawyer on your side in a medical malpractice case.
-These cases are difficult, expensive, and take a long time.
+Cases are difficult, expensive, and take a long time.
 There are quite a few procedural obstacles that medical malpractice victims need to overcome to prove their case.
 A good medical malpractice attorney has the experience and expertise to navigate them and help you move forward.

 How to find a good medical malpractice lawyer.